 You should always consider getting tested after having unprotected sex, whether you have symptoms or not.
 In many cases, the infection is not accompanied by any symptoms until a later stage.
 Getting tested at a sexual health clinic will allow detection of the infection at an early stage and prevent it developing into a more serious threat to your health or health of your partner.

-When should I have a sexual health screen?
+When should I have a full STD test?

 You should consider a sexual health screen if you have had unprotected sex, are starting a new relationship or are experiencing symptoms.
 Depending on your sexual practices, a doctor might recommend a full screen and a repeat of certain tests after the appropriate window period.
 They might also recommend Multiplex testing for the most accurate early detection available for HIV and hepatitis B and C.